db47h/gogl/README.md

     Minor int
 }

-// GE returns true if version v is greater or equal to Version{major, minor}.
+// GE returns true if version v is greater or equal to Version{api, major, minor}
+// and v.API is equal to the api argument.
 //
 // The following example shows how to use it in compatibility checks:
 //